 He got his start on Governor Howard Dean’s 2004 presidential campaign where he mobilised 200,000 grassroots volunteers through “Meetups” and built one of the first successful digital organising programs in American politics.
 Prior to launching the MobLab, Siberman was a partner and co-founder at Echo & Co, an award-winning digital strategy firm.

 That was the official stuff.
-Rest of the time I like to ride bikes, ski, take pictures, and eat M&Ms. Here’s a pic that my friend Jake took of me attempting to look hard-core.
+Rest of the time I like to ride bikes, ski, take pictures, and eat ice cream.
+Here’s a pic my friend Jake snapped during one of those activities.